 Dental implant therapy has dramatically helped many people who are missing some or all of their teeth.

-Not all dentists are trained to do Dental Implants, and many times it is possible that more than one dental specialist will be involved in the process to place the implant, and then the restoration (crown).
+Not all dentists are trained to do standard Dental Implants or mini implants, and many times it is possible that more than one dental specialist will be involved in the process to place the implant, and then the restoration (crown).

 At Coeur d'Alene Dental Center, in most cases the entire implant process can be taken care of in our office.
 Dr. Thompson is specially trained and licensed to do both the implant surgery and placement of your restoration.